ramlaxman/Interview-Questions-with-Answer/Python Interview Question.md

 #Q8.
-Looking at the below code, write down the final values of A0, A1, ÖAn.
+Looking at the below code, write down the final values of A0, A1, ‚Ä¶An.
 A0 = dict(zip(('a','b','c','d','e'),(1,2,3,4,5)))
 A1 = range(10)A2 = sorted([i for i in A1 if i in A0])
 A3 = sorted([A0[s] for s in A0])